elixir-circuits/circuits_uart/README.md

     sudo apt-get install build-essential erlang-dev

-On Macs, you will need `gmake`.
-If you're using Homebrew, run

-    brew install gmake
+On Macs, run `gcc --version` or `make --version`.
+If they're not installed, you will be given instructions.

 On Windows, you will need MinGW.
 Assuming that you installed Erlang and Elixir via [Chocolatey](https://chocolatey.org/), install MinGW by